Power and Politics in World Athletics

 Biography

-Jörg Krieger is Assistant Professor for Sport and Social Science at the Department of Public Health at Aarhus University, Denmark.
+Jörg Krieger is Associate Professor for Sport and Social Science at the Department of Public Health at Aarhus University, Denmark.
 He holds a PhD in Sport History from the German Sport University Cologne.
 He is Chair of the Research Network Sport & Society and a Co-Director of the International Network for Doping Research.